beastrc/learn-web3_dapp/markdown/solana/PROJECT_SETUP.md

 ## 🐑 Local clone

-If you are not using Gitpod, pay attention to the following:
+If you cloned the `learn-web3-dapp` repo locally, pay attention to the following:

+{% hint style="tip" %}
-🪟 **Windows Users:** There are known compatibility issues with the Solana BPF toolchain.
-You will need to use the Windows Subsystem for Linux or Gitpod to compile Solana programs.
-Please refer to the [installation guide](https://docs.figment.io/network-documentation/extra-guides/solana-setup-for-windows) we have provided.
+**Windows Users:** There are known compatibility issues with the Solana BPF toolchain.
+You will need to use the Windows Subsystem for Linux to compile Solana programs.
+Please refer to the [installation guide](https://docs.figment.io/network-documentation/extra-guides/solana-setup-for-windows) we have provided.\

-🍎 **macOS Users:** If you are using any Apple Silicon products (M1 processor), you may need to build the Solana CLI from source.
+**macOS Users:** If you are using any Apple Silicon products (M1 processor), you may need to build the Solana CLI from source.
 [Refer to this article for more information](https://dev.to/codenjobs/how-to-make-solana-test-validator-work-with-a-macbook-with-m1-chip-5emd).
+{% endhint %}

 ---